 What is scheme pays?

-The scheme pays option allows members to ask their pension scheme to pay their annual allowance tax charge to HMRC on their behalf.
+Scheme pays allows members to ask the NHS Pension Scheme to pay their annual allowance tax charge to HMRC on their behalf.
 In return, the member’s benefits in retirement are reduced by a corresponding amount.
 Scheme pays may be attractive to staff who don’t have the funds available to pay their annual allowance tax charge upfront.

 Scheme pays is available to all members of the scheme who breach the annual allowance and incur a tax charge, including: